DAMcraft/ServerSeekerAPI-docs/README.md

 Now using OpenAPI.
-View rendered version at https://serverseeker.net/docs.html.
+See docs at https://serverseeker.net/docs.